obokhove/wetropolis20162020/feedback/README.md

 ## Feedback from Armley Museum TBC

 ## Feedback Turing Gateway
-Wetropolis was displayed during the Study Group https://gateway.newton.ac.uk/event/tgmw41: “... the addition of the Wetropolis flood demonstrator on Wednesday attracted a lot of attention and interaction”.
+Wetropolis was displayed during the Environmental Modelling in Industry Study Group (April 2017 at the Newton Institte in Cambridge) https://gateway.newton.ac.uk/event/tgmw41 with the following feedback “... the addition of the Wetropolis flood demonstrator on Wednesday attracted a lot of attention and interaction”.

 (```Photo via Turing Gateway```) ![PhotoTG](TuringwetropolisScreenShot20170407at085520.png)